texfaq/texfaq.github.io/FAQ-fontname.md

 The basis of the scheme is to encode the meanings of the various parts of the file's specification in an extremely terse way, so that enough font names can be expressed even in impoverished file name-spaces.
-The encoding allocates one character to the font ''foundry'' (Adobe, Monotype, and so on), two to the typeface name (Baskerville, Times Roman, and so on), one to the weight, shape, and encoding and so on.
+The encoding allocates one character to the font "foundry" (Adobe, Monotype, and so on), two to the typeface name (Baskerville, Times Roman, and so on), one to the weight, shape, and encoding and so on.